Kentucky Auto Dealer Bond: A Comprehensive Guide for Insurance Agents

 How Much Does the Kentucky Auto Dealer Bond Cost?

 Kentucky Motor Vehicle Dealer bonds can cost anywhere between 0.6% and 5% of the bond amount per year.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
-We also offer easy interest-free financing for premiums over $500.
+We also offer monthly pay-as-you-go subscriptions for surety bonds.
 The chart below offers a quick reference for the approximate bond cost (prices based on a $50,000 bond amount).

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.